Ovulating day after mikveh

 Many thanks in advance

 Once a woman ovulates, she is fertile for approximately another twenty-four hours.
-In other words, between relations mikveh night and the following night, you have at least two opportunities to become pregnant.
-Given that there are differing opinions on what combination of timing and number of attempts optimizes fertility, we do not think halacha is constraining your fertility in this case.
+In other words, between mikveh night and the following night, you have a number of opportunities to have relations and conceive.
+Given that there are differing opinions on what combination of timing and number of attempts optimizes fertility, it is not clear that halacha is constraining your fertility in this case.

 It is important to realize that, even in cases where there is no halachic factor, it can take several months to become pregnant.
 That you became pregnant so soon after marrying was fortunate, and is a good indicator of your fertility, but it does not suggest that it will only take two months each time.

-In terms of halacha, the major step to take is to ask questions about attempted hefsek taharah and bedikot in order to make sure you are not extending your time in niddah unnecessarily.
+In terms of halacha, in order to minimize any effect, the major step to take is to ask questions about attempted hefsek taharah and bedikot in order to make sure you are not extending your time in niddah unnecessarily.
+Even a hefsek taharah need not be completely clear.
+In addition to the above, you may also find it helpful to consult a Yoetzet Halacha Fertility Counselor.
+(This is a free service, details here.)

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.